-With autumn moving into full swing, it’s time to start thinking about decorating for both Halloween and Harvest gatherings.
+With autumn moving into full swing, it’s time to start thinking about decorating ideas for both Halloween and Harvest gatherings.
 When considering DIY projects that fit both themes, wooden pumpkins offer a flexible fall decorating solution that takes you to Thanksgiving and beyond.
 Pumpkins prove a versatile choice since they come in a variety of shapes, sizes and colors, and making them from scrap wood gives you an opportunity to clean out your work space and saves you money on fall home decor.

 Decorate for Halloween and Harvest

 Use DIY wooden pumpkins to add autumnal appeal to Halloween and Harvest displays.
 Large wood pumpkins fit well within front porch and outdoor scenes, while smaller DIY fall gourds give you a vast array of combinations to use in centerpieces and home decor vignettes.
-For example, fall pumpkins with irregular shaping add a hint of natural texture to autumn flower and cornucopia arrangements, while a mix of small and large wooden pumpkin sizes helps balance out displays with oversize elements such as big corn stalk bundles.
+For example, fall pumpkins with irregular shaping give a hint of natural texture to autumn flower and cornucopia arrangements, while a mix of small and large wooden pumpkin sizes helps balance out displays with oversize elements such as big corn stalk bundles.
 Alternatively, use flatter fall pumpkins to craft custom signage to hang on the wall or doors.

-Create DIY Fall Decor from Scrap Wood
+Make DIY Fall Decor from Scrap Wood

-Place Fall Pumpkin Decor Anywhere
+Place Fall Pumpkin Decorations Anywhere

-Whether you’re decorating for Halloween, Thanksgiving or just to suit the season, fall decor like wood pumpkins can lend a welcoming feel, especially if you’re expecting company through the autumn holidays.
+Whether you’re adding decorations for Halloween, Thanksgiving or just to suit the season, fall decor like wood pumpkins can lend a welcoming feel, especially if you’re expecting company through the autumn holidays.
 Common pumpkin hues such as orange, off-white and green infuse your home with warmth, making areas ranging from dining spaces and living rooms to your front porch and back deck more visually appealing.
 While you might already have up seasonal staples such as hay bales and scarecrows, DIY block pumpkins add a cheery ambience to existing fall decorations and give displays a well-balanced look.

 Fit with Multiple Fall Decor Styles

 Fun and versatile, DIY wooden pumpkins offer a plethora of decorative possibilities.
-When you want to attain a rustic motif, use a single coat of Real Milk Paint on irregularly cut wooden pumpkin shapes, then sand down the edges to create a deliberately distressed design.
+When you want to attain a rustic motif, use a single coat of paint on irregularly cut wooden pumpkin shapes, then sand down the edges to make a deliberately distressed design.
 For a smoother look that pairs well with modern home decor, use a foam brush to paint block pumpkins so you don’t leave brush strokes behind.
 For a hint of farmhouse flair, add burlap bows to your finished designs covered in bright orange paint, or bring cottage chic front and center by adorning pink- or cream-painted creations with grosgrain ribbons and lacy accents.
 No matter your decorative style, this easy DIY project helps you polish your seasonal space.

 Tutorial for Making Wooden Pumpkins